KittyGiraudel/site/_posts/2014-11-25-specificity-in-sass.md

 }
 ```

 Looks clean and simple.
-Let's move on.
+Let’s move on.

 ### Determining Selector Type

 Consider a simple selector.
 In order to implement the algorithm described above, we need to know what **type** the simple selector is - **A, B, or C**.
-Let's represent this as a map of what each type **begins with** (I call these _type tokens_):
+Let’s represent this as a map of what each type **begins with** (I call these _type tokens_):

 ```scss
 $types: (